Content []

 Day 2: Hanoi City Tour - Explore the millennial capital

 Our second day in our 3-week northern Vietnam journey began with a city slowly waking up.
 After a hearty breakfast, we headed towards the capital.
 We visited Ho Chi Minh Mausoleum, where our guide shared fascinating stories about Vietnam's independence.
 My dear friend was captivated, and I took photos with the monument as the backdrop.
-As AUTOUR ASIA had mentioned in our north vietnam itinerary 3 weeks, we explored the tranquil Tran Quoc pagoda, offering a peaceful contrast to the city's hustle and bustle.
+As AUTOUR ASIA had mentioned in our north Vietnam family tour 3 weeks, we explored the tranquil Tran Quoc pagoda, offering a peaceful contrast to the city's hustle and bustle.
 The Vietnam Ethnology museum was a true highlight, immersing us in the traditions of the various Vietnamese ethnic groups

 Hanoi, the first spot in our Vietnam itinerary 3 weeks